aravind-tronix/Boring-routines-Clean/README.md

 ## Insights and configurations

+> xxx: deal-with-my-wife.py - sends a text message "late at work" to his wife.
+Automatically picks reasons from an array of strings, randomly.
+Runs inside a cron-job.
+The job fires if there are active SSH-sessions on the server after 9pm with my login.

+> xxx: client-bob.py - scans the inbox for emails from "Uncle Bob" (a DBA at our clients).
+Looks for keywords like "help", "trouble", "sorry" etc. If keywords are found - the script SSHes into the clients server and rolls back the staging database to the latest backup.
+Then sends a reply "no worries mate, be careful next time".

+> xxx: hangover.py - another cron-job that is set to specific dates.
+Sends automated emails like "not feeling well/gonna work from home" etc. Adds a random "reason" from another predefined array of strings.
+Fires if there are no interactive sessions on the server at 10:45am.

+> xxx: need-coffee.py - this one waits exactly 17 seconds (!), then opens a MQTT session to our coffee-machine (if the coffee machine is on the network, runs linux and has a TCP socket up and running) and sends something like sys brew.
+Turns out this thing starts brewing a mid-sized half-caf and waits another 24 (!) seconds before pouring it into a cup.
+The timing is exactly how long it takes to walk to the machine from the desk.

 The program "need-coffee.py" triggers the coffee machine via a [MQTT protocol](https://mqtt.org/).
 You need to setup a [MQTT broker](https://mosquitto.org/) in a machine.
 The trigger from this program publishes a mqtt message to the coffee machine, in my case its a [Raspberry pi](https://www.raspberrypi.org/).

 The folder "coffeemachine" contains the code which will be running on the Raspberry pi.
 This code receives the message via MQTT and enables a hardware pin on the pi and disables it after few secounds(considering the time to fill a cup of coffee).